Community fingerprinting: Procedure

 (Automated) ribosomal intergenic spacer analysis, or (A)RISA (Figure 3), takes advantage of the fact that prokaryotic DNA encodes for two highly conserved genes, the 16SrRNA gene and the 23SrRNA gene.
 These encode the small and large subunit genes in the rRNA operon.
 Between these two genes, there is an internal transcribed spacer (ITS) region.
 Due to the fact it is non-coding for proteins, it is a highly variable nucleotide sequence and length.
 Once DNA is isolated from a community, PCR amplifies this spacer region.
-The fragments can be run out on a gel (RISA), or the fluorescent primers can be translated into peaks in abundance of the different fragments lengths on an electropherogram (ARISA).
+The fragments can be run out on a gel (RISA), or the fluorescent primers can be translated into peaks in abundance of the different fragment lengths on an electropherogram (ARISA).

 Figure 3.
 The microbial fingerprinting technique called (Automated) Ribosomal Intergenic Spacer Analysis.
 The diagram shows the output of both Automated RISA (Pathway 1) or RISA (Pathway 2).